facebook/flow/docs/01-variables.md

 next: arrays.html
 ---

-A variable one of the simplest form of code locations.
+A variable is one of the simplest forms of code location.
 Usually you won't need to annotate variables with types, since they are readily inferred by Flow.
 But you can, if you so choose (e.g. for documentation purposes).